Welcome to the website of Peter Giblin, Notary Public

 - Up to date certified copy of partnership agreement

 Large numbers of certificates are often required to be notarised when applying for jobs or any positions abroad.
-We can have these notarised quickly and efficiently upon the production of the originals.
-If originals are not available please do call me to see if there is an alternative.
+I can have these notarised quickly and efficiently upon the production of the originals.
+If originals are not available please call me to see if there is an alternative.

 The cost will depend on the number of documents to be notarised.
 To obtain a quote please contact me with the following information:

 - What type of document do you need notarising